0xCyberY/cap/README.md

 # cap
+# Linux Privilege Escalation using Capabilities

-script for searching PATH or parameters for any executables caps applied to them.
+script for searching PATH or parameters for any executables Capabilities applied to them.
 This may lead to privelage esclastion for more -> https://www.hackingarticles.in/linux-privilege-escalation-using-capabilities/